khmarbaise/maven-performance-testing/src/site/markdown/scenario-1.md

 # Performance Scenario 1

-This section will define a scenario which contains simple multi module builds.
-Those contain only a single level of depth.
+This scenario contains simple multi module builds.
+This contains only single level structures.
 The basic structure is like the following:

 ```
  +-- root